kiyounglee/understandinges6/manuscript/13-Modules.md

 Even though `example.js` exports more than just that one function this example imports only the `sum()` function.
 If you try to assign a new value to `sum`, the result is an error, as you can't reassign imported bindings.

-W> Make sure to include `/`, `./`, or `../` at the beginning of the file you're importing for best compatibility across browsers and Node.js.
+> Make sure to include `/`, `./`, or `../` at the beginning of the file you're importing for best compatibility across browsers and Node.js.

 ### Importing Multiple Bindings